brainstormforce/all-in-one-schemaorg-rich-snippets/readme.txt

 == Description ==

+Welcome to the All In One Schema Rich Snippet!
+You can now easily add schema markup on various pages and posts of your website.
+Implement schema types such as Review, Events, Recipes, Article, Products, Services etc.

 = What is a Rich Snippet? =
 It is basically a short summary of your page in the search results of Google, Yahoo, Bing and sometimes in the News feed of Facebook in nice format with star ratings, author photo, image, etc.
 [See Examples of Rich Snippets Here.](https://wpschema.com/free-rich-snippets-schema-plugin-for-wordpress/?utm_source=wp-org-readme&utm_medium=rich-snippet-example "Rich Snippets Examples")